 Common Core State Standards are mathematics and English language arts standards for students in kindergarten through 12th grade.
-They were developed by three Washington, D.C.- based organizations – the National Governors Association, the Council of Chief State School Officers, and Achieve, Inc. The Seattle-based Bill and Melinda Gates Foundation also funded a significant portion of the project but later focused its education reform efforts elsewhere.
+They were developed by three Washington, D.C.-based organizations — the National Governors Association, the Council of Chief State School Officers, and Achieve, Inc. The Seattle-based Bill and Melinda Gates Foundation also funded a significant portion of the project but later focused its education reform efforts elsewhere.

 Although the adoption of new standards had seldom been newsworthy in the past, a debate about the Common Core Standards intensified in 2012.
-Parents and concerned citizens began to speak out about detrimental changes in math and English instruction, unacknowledged costs of adoption, the lack of transparency, and the unwelcome involvement of the federal government.
+Parents and concerned citizens began to speak out about detrimental changes in math and English instruction, unacknowledged costs of adoption, lack of transparency, and unwelcome involvement of the federal government.

 In response, legislators passed a bill that requires the State Board of Education to obtain approval from the General Assembly for the adoption of any Common Core-based testing program.
 Additionally, the General Assembly created the Academic Standards Review Commission, an appointed group of educators, elected officials, and citizens that convened in 2014 to review the English and math standards.
 The commission’s 2015 report recommended superficial changes to the standards.

 - Forty-one states, the District of Columbia, Department of Defense Schools, and four U.S. territories have adopted Common Core standards for one or both subjects.
 Many states, including North Carolina, have modified the standards since adoption.

 - Legislators should create two permanent commissions charged with raising the quality and rigor of state English language arts and mathematics standards, as well as curricula and assessments.
 The goals of the commissions would be to 1) modify substantially or replace the Common Core State Standards; 2) specify content that aligns with the standards; 3) recommend a valid, reliable, and cost-effective testing program; and 4) provide ongoing review of the standards, curriculum, and tests throughout implementation.